 See Related: The Ultimate Backpacking Through Europe Itinerary

 Chablis is one of the most unique wine regions in France.
 With its stunning views, rich history, and sheer variety of wines, it’s no wonder that this area attracts thousands of visitors each year.
 One way to explore the beauty of Chablis is by hopping around some of the vineyards and wineries in the region.

 By going on an organized tour, you can visit some of the most renowned wineries in the Burgundy wine region and learn about the winemaking process from experienced guides who will teach you about terroirs, grapes, and vintages.

 You can also participate in some blind tastings at several of the Chablis wineries to get familiar with the varietals and discover your preferences.
 Chablis Vititours offers tours and private wine tastings, ensuring you have the best time in this region.

 7. Immerse Yourself in History at the Abbaye de Fontenay

 For a truly unforgettable experience, take a half day to visit the Abbaye de Fontenay in Montbard.
 A UNESCO World Heritage Site since 1981, this abbey is considered one of the best preserved and most beautiful examples of Romanesque architecture in Europe.

 Built in 1119, this former Cistercian monastery is renowned for its impressive sculptures, ornamental gardens, and lush grounds.
-Get your skip-the-line ticket and take a guided tour of the abbey to learn more about its history, admire the artwork and take in the peaceful atmosphere.
+Get your skip-the-line ticket and take a guided abbey tour to learn more about its history, admire the artwork, and enjoy the peaceful atmosphere.

 8. Explore Historic Noyers-sur-Serein